Milwaukee Police Historical Society Staff

 Most of our staff is comprised of retired Milwaukee Police Department officers.
 All of us share a sense of duty to preserve the history of the Department.
 In addition to the staff members profiled on this page, we have many officers who pitch in to help with our mission, as well as local citizens who volunteer their time and talents to help make this all possible.

 Stephen Basting served with the Milwaukee Police department for over 28 years retiring in 2017 as the Inspector responsible for all nighttime police operations.
 He created and led the 300 member Major Incident Response Team to numerous out-of-state deployments to assist in managing national security events.
 As a lieutenant, and later captain, he commanded the Neighborhood Task Force and the downtown district.
 While downtown he created the Responsible Entertainment District policing plan responsible for lowering crime 58% in the entertainment areas.
 He also taught at the police academy as an officer, sergeant and, lastly, as a lieutenant.
-Currently, Basting works as a project manager for Milwaukee Downtown BID #21 and as an adjunct instructor for Southeastern Tactical LLC.
+Currently, Basting works as a Special Deputy with the Washington County Sheriff's Department and as an adjunct instructor for Southeastern Tactical LLC.

 Steve has been on the board of directors serving in different capacities since its inception in 1996.
 He currently serves as the president.